 I cannot explore all the nuances of how right now.
 Nor can the entities that dominate CDR’s current manifestation.
 But we can do this better, together.
 We can pause, reflect, adapt and course correct.
 What I’ve touched on here is that we should.

-Let’s create a CDR that paves the way for human and planetary flourishing.
+Let’s create a CDR ecosystem that paves the way for human and planetary flourishing.

 There is no easy path here but I know we can do better.
 I’ve been absent from the working groups over the past 2 years.
-Working on other social ventures.
+Working on social ventures like Tethix.
 Watching from the sidelines and looking for signals amidst the noise.
 But I’m intent to get more involved and help on the future direction when I can.

 In part 2 of this series I’ll explore how verifiably trustworthy, humanity centric technologies and systems can truly empower people and foster meaningful innovation.
 I’ll illustrate how by working together, meaningful and ambitious progress can be made.
 How the signals of trustworthiness can be core to everything we do for CDR.
 How we can create a phygital world future generations will be honoured to inherit.